JHU-PL-Lab/www-fpse/lecture/coroutines.md

 * `Lwt.async` can launch a new coroutine
 * The engine will then round-robin between all the active coroutines
 * The coroutine will at some point need to do an Lwt operation so it can yield to others
+* In this case the sleep is an Lwt operation that will yield, so other actions can happen then.
+* Note this one is not good to run in the top loop as the nag runs forever
+  - it is commented out in the file `manual_examples.ml` if you want to try the executable.

 ```ocaml
 let () =